 BY CARMEL PILCHER

-Carmel Pilcher is a Sydney based Josephite who works as a liturgical consultant.
+Carmel Pilcher is a Sister of St Joseph based in Sydney who works as a liturgical consultant.

 Disclaimer: CathBlog is an extension of CathNews story feedback.
 It is intended to promote discussion and debate among the subscribers to CathNews and the readers of the website.
 The opinions expressed in CathBlog are those of the authors and do not necessarily reflect those of the members of the Australian Catholic Bishops Conference or of Church Resources.